stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/02-practice-exam.md

   * You can run your APIs without any servers (Lambda)
   * You pay only for the API calls you receive and the amount of data transferred out

-26. EC2 instances with the same auto scaling group behind the ELB are nore reachable via URL to the ELB, try attaching an IGW to the VPC and route it to the subnet.
+26. EC2 instances with the same auto scaling group behind the ELB are more reachable via URL to the ELB, try attaching an IGW to the VPC and route it to the subnet.

 27. Using SWF and SQS can help decouple the architecture for applications which use AWS and on-premise servers.